particle-iot/docs/firmware/firmware.md

 Note that _if neither VIN or VBAT is powered then the contents of the backup RAM will be lost; for data to be retained, the device needs a power source._  For persistent storage of data through a total power loss, please use the [EEPROM](#eeprom).

-Power Conditions and how they relate to Backup RAM initilization and data retention:
+Power Conditions and how they relate to Backup RAM initialization and data retention:

 | Power Down Method | Power Up Method | When VIN Powered | When VBAT Powered | SRAM Initialized | SRAM Retained |
 | -: | :- | :-: | :-: | :-: | :-: |